Louise-X10/Traveling-Salesman-Problem/README.md

 ## Results

+The `comparison.gif` graph contains results from the first three implementations listed below, and the `comparison_EC.gif` graph compares results from the first four implementations.
+From the comparison graphs, it seems like local hill climbing performs better than the baseline whereas tournament selection performs worse.
+An alternative edge cross over recombination improves the tournament selection results to be similar to that of the local hill climbing.

 - `baseline_ga.tsv` implements random swap for mutation and ordered crossover for recombination, it uses 'chromosome' and 'deme'.

 - `local.tsv` implements local hill climbing mutation, it uses 'climb_chromosome' and 'deme'.